How to Help an Ecstasy Addict

 Studies have shown that ecstasy can be an addictive drug to users, but the findings vary.
 Some studies show that prolonged and frequent use can lead to increased tolerance and withdrawal symptoms.
 Additionally, NIDA notes that experiments on animals have found that animals will self-administer MDMA, which is an indicator of the drug’s addictive potential.

-Withdrawal symptoms are another sign of use and may include:
+Withdrawal symptoms are another sign of addiction and may include:

 - Loss of appetite.